 Barbara Elin Hughes-Moore is Doctoral Researcher, Cardiff School of Law and Politics, and Reviews Editor, Romantic Texualities

-[N.B.: Dr. Hughes-Moore received a free copy of Defending Privilege from the publisher in exchange for his honest review.–Ed.]
+[N.B.: Dr. Hughes-Moore received a free copy of Defending Privilege from the publisher in exchange for her honest review.–Ed.]

 Nicole M. Wright, Defending Privilege: Rights, Status, and Legal Peril in the British Novel (Baltimore: Johns Hopkins University press, 2020), at 1 (hereinafter Wright).